lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

     sudo snappy install lxd.stgraber

-After that, LXD can be interacted with through the "lxc" and "lxd-images" commands.
+After that, LXD can be interacted with through the "lxc" command.

-Users of older version of Snappy (current rpi2 image at least) may have to do:

-    sudo ln -sf $(find /var/lib/apps/lxd/ -maxdepth 1 -type d | tail -1) /var/lib/apps/lxd/current
-    sudo systemctl restart $(systemctl -a | grep lxd_lxd.*service | awk '{print $1}')

-If you end up having to do the above, note that you likely will have to do so with every subsequent update of LXD
-until the snappy tools are updated on your device through a new system image.

 It should be noted that the server certificate generation can take a long time if you're working on a device like
-the rpi2 so it might be a few minutes before LXD will respond to lxc and lxd-images commands.
+the rpi2 so it might be a few minutes before LXD will respond to the lxc command.

 ## Other distributions
 There are currently packages for multiple distributions including Gentoo and, of course, Ubuntu.